How do I troubleshoot failures in n8n (execution search, workflow history, rerun a single node, replay data)?

 Steps:

-What’s the difference between execution search, workflow history, rerunning a single node, and replaying data?
+What’s the difference between rerunning a single node, replaying data, and re-executing a whole workflow?

 Expanded Explanation: